 A Blow to an Army

-The brave highlander died the following day and was buried at the Great Redoubt in a somber ceremony held under the guns and muskets of the encircling rebel army.
+The brave highlander died the next day and was buried at the Great Redoubt in a solemn ceremony held under the guns and muskets of the surrounding rebel army.
 A stray round from the American artillery nearly disrupted the event.
-On learning of it, Horatio Gates ordered a gun salute instead.
-Burgoyne would soon surrender his army, ending the campaign and helping push the indecisive King of France into the arms of the Americans.
+Upon learning of it, Horatio Gates ordered a gun salute instead.
+Burgoyne would soon surrender his army, ending the campaign and influencing the indecisive King of France to favor the Americans.

 Death's Legacy